 - It ensures that the Council is compliant with LGPS and other relevant regulations;

-- It’s made up of eight members, with equal representation of Scheme members and employers; and
+- It’s made up of seven members, with equal representation of Scheme members and employers; and

 Members of the Southwark LPB are: